fermyon/bartholomew/docs/content/index.md

 ### Overview

+With all the buzz around cloud-native WebAssembly, the team at Fermyon was influenced to build a project that leveraged some of the cooler bits of Wasm.
+We ended up settling on the decision to build a CMS, which ended up turning into Bartholomew.
+The day we launched Fermyon, we decided that our first project would be to host our own website on our new WebAssembly stack.
+That gave us a feature set to target for Bartholomew’s first release.

+The result: An adaptable WebAssembly CMS that uses a Functions-as-a-Service model for page rendering instead of requiring the entire site to be pre-generated to static HTML.

 Bartholomew is built as a [Wagi](https://github.com/deislabs/wagi) application and will run inside of [Hippo](https://github.com/deislabs/hippo) or inside of [Krustlet](https://krustlet.dev/) if you have the Wagi extension.
-At Fermyon, we run ours using Hippo deploying to a [Nomad](https://www.nomadproject.io/) cluster.
+At Fermyon, we run our website using Hippo deploying to a [Nomad](https://www.nomadproject.io/) cluster.

-Bartholomew offers a feature set that should be familiar to users of popular static site generators like Hugo.
-However, Bartholomew is not a static site generator.

 In the next section, we will [build our first site](/quickstart) with Bartholomew.